AdithyaViswanathan1/Early-Stage-Diabetes-Detection/README.md

  * Utilizing Python Libraries such as sklearn and pandas
  * Preprocess data in order to make it clean and usable
  * Train and test a model using K-Nearest Neighbors algorithm
+ * Collecting and feeding user input to model